learning2hash/learning2hash.github.io/resources.md

 Some university courses cover topics related to machine learning and efficient computing, with publicly available materials:

+- **[Learning from Data](http://work.caltech.edu/telecourse.html)** by Yaser S. Abu-Mostafa et al.: A concise, intuitive introduction to the principles of supervised learning and generalization theory — foundational for understanding supervised hashing methods.

 - **[Extreme Computing](http://www.inf.ed.ac.uk/teaching/courses/exc/index_17-18.html)** (University of Edinburgh): Focuses on the challenges and techniques involved in building and scaling systems for processing massive datasets.

 - **[Text Technologies for Data Science](https://www.inf.ed.ac.uk/teaching/courses/tts/)** (University of Edinburgh): Covers processing, analysis, and modeling of textual data.
 Includes topics in text mining, NLP, and information retrieval — with relevance to similarity search and hashing.